 - City University, LLB Degree (2:1) (2011)

 Ioana leads an active lifestyle and enjoys tennis.
 She likes to think that she is almost a professional skier, passion that was fueled during her years of education in the Swiss Alps.
-She loves art and enjoys a good exhibition, fashion and theatre.
+She loves art and anything linked to fashion and enjoys a good exhibition and theatre.